 A creature can attempt to escape a grapple and end the grappled condition by using up their action.
 Essentially, when doing this, the original grapple check is rolled again – the grapple-ee tests their Athletics or Acrobatics against the Athletics of the grappler.

 If grappling is something you’re super keen on, it could be worth taking the Grappler feat.
 The only prerequisite for this feat is that you have a strength stat of at least 13.
 While Grappler is certainly not among the best 5e feats, it still has its uses.

-But, unfortunately, that latter move probably isn’t worth doing most of the time, unless you don’t mind dramatically lowering your own damage output to give your party a chance to wail on a guy.
-If you’re really trying to go for a highly optimised D&D character build, it’s probably not worth taking Grappler over an ability score increase.
+But, unfortunately, that latter move probably isn’t worth doing most of the time, unless you don’t mind dramatically lowering your own damage output to give your party a chance to wail on an enemy.
+If you’re really trying to go for a highly optimized D&D character build, it’s probably not worth taking Grappler over an ability score increase.
 But it could be fun on a character who’s like… a pro wrestler or something.

 For more Dungeons and Dragons rules, here’s how attunement 5e works.
 We can also recommend some handy DnD character creators and DnD character sheets, or even a virtual tabletop for digital DnD campaigns.